-The 2018 Gender Pay Gap, completed on 5 April 2019 shows that the mean gender pay gap for the whole of The Big Life group shows that women's pay is 9.8% lower than men's.
-The median gender pay gap for the whole of The Big Life group shows that women's pay is 11.2% lower than men's.
-The Big Life group have not paid bonuses in this year and so the gender bonus gap is not applicable
+- The mean gender pay gap for the whole of The Big Life group shows that women's pay is 8% lower than men's, 2% higher than in 2022. - The median gender pay gap for the whole of The Big Life group shows that women's pay is 1% lower than men's. - The Big Life group have not paid bonuses in this year and so the gender bonus gap is not applicable.